Meminseeker/environment_variable_parser/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Important Note

+The application is modified for some testing purposes and the README file is not representing the current version.
+Be aware of it!